sushiroll4093/clone/Quick-Start.md

 Canvas Dependencies
 ---------

-Once you have installed Bundler, Ruby Gems, configured your *GEM_HOME*, **please navigate to the Canvas application root**, where you can install all of the Canvas dependencies using Bundler.
+Once you have installed Bundler, **please navigate to the Canvas application root**, where you can install all of the Canvas dependencies using Bundler.

 ```
 ~$ cd canvas